 The proposed project will use wind and solar power to pump the water, and then recoup this power use through hydroelectric generation as the water falls back down the other side of the continental divide.
-But that leaves the project net zero on the electricity production side of things.
-This fact, along with the enormous environmental and ecological costs associated with the project, render untrue, and perhaps even ironic, the label ‘renewable’.
+But that leaves the project net-zero on the electricity production side of things.
+This fact, along with the enormous environmental and ecological costs associated with the project, renders untrue, and perhaps even ironic, the label ‘renewable’.

 There’s no way to take more water from the Green without deeply impacting watershed ecology, and especially the 4 species of endangered fish that find refuge in the river.
 “The river system is so overtaxed and these fish so overstressed, any more removal of water would jeopardize the existence of these four fish,” Michael Saul of the Center for Biological Diversity told the Tribune.
 It’s quite clear that this zombie project would be hugely, negatively impactful to our planet and the creatures that live on it.

 But there it is, chugging along.
 The company behind the project, Water Horse Resources, continues to release its ‘forward thinking’ statements, replete with buzzwords and corporate platitudes.
 Their leadership page looks like it belongs in the ‘All Male Panel’ blog.
 Their partners are all energy and construction companies, other wolves in sheep’s clothing trying to take a bite out of this earth in the name of ‘renewables’.